Thursday, May 30, 2024

 Disadvantages:

-o It can be more difficult for users to understand the metric's meaning, especially if they are recent graduates unfamiliar with real estate valuation.
+o It can be more difficult for users to understand the metric's meaning, especially for recent graduates unfamiliar with real estate valuation.

 o More susceptible to outliers caused by unusually high or low prices per square foot.

-Analyzing the two methods – Median Sale Price and Median Sale Price per Square Foot (SP/SF) – for adjusting the dependent variable in the regression model for the AVM using the single-family home sales data requires a comparative evaluation based on the averages, standard deviations, and coefficient of variations (CV).
+Analyzing the two methods – Median Sale Price and Median Sale Price per Square Foot (SP/SF) – for adjusting the dependent variable in the AVM regression model using single-family home sales data requires a comparative evaluation based on averages, standard deviations, and coefficient of variation (CV).

 1. Median Sale Price Method: